 In teaching about his Second Coming, Jesus keeps putting it off, always speaking of events that must happen first.
-The “coming” is always “later”.
-He stresses perseverance.
-The disciple must not think that the road is short.
+The “coming” is always “later.”
+He stresses perseverance so the disciple does not think that the road is short.

 Gospel Text: (Read slowly, possibly aloud.)

 Thoughts: (Read all.
 Ponder the ones that attract you.)

 - Nothing seemed more lasting than the newly built temple.

 - Forth years after Jesus died, the Romans destroyed Jerusalem and the temple (just as Jesus predicted).

 - In asking for a sign, the disciples are misguided.
 Jesus’ word is the daily guide.

 - Jesus lists so many happenings (wars, earthquakes, plagues and famines).
 Yet, none is a sign.

 - Jesus wants the disciples to stay on his path (even if there are cosmic events).

 - They have his true teaching.
 They must just be good disciples.